Institute of Chartered Accountants of Scotland: Mutual recognition

-ICAS members may admit to full memberships of the above institutions after passing an aptitude test or subject to other specific requirements.
+ICAS members may be admitted to full memberships of the above institutions after passing an aptitude test or subject to other specific requirements.

-Members of equivalent bodies in other European Economic Area member states and Switzerland may also be admitted to membership after passing an aptitude test, provided they are a citizen of an EEA state or Switzerland.
+Members of equivalent bodies in other European Economic Area member states and Switzerland may also be admitted to membership after passing an aptitude test, provided they are citizens of an EEA state or Switzerland.

 A mutual recognition arrangement between the Institute and the Chartered Institute of Public Finance and Accountancy (CIPFA) was put in place in 1996, but was terminated by ICAS in 2005.

 Role of ICAS

 Under the Royal Charter, ICAS works in the public interest.
 The objective of ICAS is to uphold the integrity and standing of the profession of chartered accountancy in the interests of society and the membership, through excellence in education and the development of accountancy and through service to members and the enforcement of professional standards.

 ICAS is a Designated Professional Body under the Financial Services and Markets Act, licensing firms of CAs to conduct a range of incidental investment business activities.
-It is a Recognised Professional Body under the Insolvency Act to issue permits to individual CAs to conduct insolvency appointments.
+It is a Recognised Professional Body under the Insolvency Act that issues permits to individual CAs to conduct insolvency appointments.
 ICAS is also a Recognised Qualifying Body and Recognised Supervisory Body in relation to company auditing under the Companies Act 1989.

-ICAS is able to authorise members to conduct audit, insolvency and investment business work in the United Kingdom, Republic of Ireland and Luxembourg.
+ICAS is able to authorise members to conduct audit, insolvency and investment business work in the United Kingdom, the Republic of Ireland and Luxembourg.
 This right is held in common with ACCA, ICAEW and the ICAI.

 ICAS is a member of The Global Accounting Alliance (GAA) – an alliance of the world's leading professional accountancy bodies, which was formed in 2005.
 The GAA is intended to promote quality services, share information and collaborate on important international issues.
 It works with national regulators, governments and stakeholders, through member-body collaboration, articulation of consensus views, and working in collaboration, where possible with other international bodies, especially IFAC.

 ICAS is a founding member of Chartered Accountants Worldwide (CAW), an initiative by the leading chartered institutes to support, develop and promote the vital role that chartered accountants play throughout the global economy.
 It creates a community of hundreds of thousands of chartered accountants and students who share a commitment to the highest standards of professional and ethical practice.